Thousand Foot Krutch: Tooth & Nail years (2003–2012)

-In a concert video posted on February 1, 2010, the band was seen with a new guitarist, Ty Dietzler, who replaced Nick Baumhardt as the touring guitarist.
-He has also played rhythm guitar for the Letter Black.
 In the first week of April 2010, "Fire it Up" was released in the Rock Band music store to be used in Rock Band 2.
 On April 19, The Detroit Red Wings used "The Invitation" and "Welcome to the Masquerade" during the pre-game introduction.
 On May 11, 2010, McNevan announced on his personal Facebook page: "We [TFK] covered "The Heat Miser Song" from the old classic Christmas special, gonna do one with FM too, but that's a surprise..." referring to their upcoming appearance on the album X-Christmas 2 by Tooth & Nail Records.
 He also stated that a live DVD was planned for the very near future and was to be recorded at the May 28 at YC Alberta event at Rexall Place.
 During the 2010 NBA playoffs, "Move" was used by ABC.
 In 2010, TFK performed at Creation Festival: The Tour Presents the Welcome to the Masquerade Fall Tour.
 They headlined the tour, which also featured Disciple and Ivoryline, with Decyfer Down replacing Disciple during the last week of the tour.
 The band also stated that they started writing tracks for a new record.

 In January 2011 TFK joined the Rock and Worship Roadshow national tour headlined by MercyMe.
-On March 2, 2011, Dietzler announced that he would be leaving the band at the end of the month.
-The band searched for a replacement guitarist, but on March 30, 2011 the band announced that Dietzler would remain with the band, and cancelled the search for a replacement.
 On June 7, 2011, they released a live album and DVD: Live at the Masquerade.
-On September 10, 2011, they headlined at the First Love Festival in Buena Vista, new Jersey along with Decyfer Down, Remedy Drive, Addison Road, Dave Pettigrew and Compelled.
+On September 10, 2011, they headlined at the First Love Festival in Buena Vista, New Jersey along with Decyfer Down, Remedy Drive, Addison Road, Dave Pettigrew and Compelled.